josepegea/jes_static_blog/site/content/en/about/contact.md

 ## Email

 The most convenient way to reach me is through email.
-Contact me through the address 'jes' at this same domain.
+Contact me through the address **jes** at this same domain.

 ## Social profiles